MyMindsMadness/NetToDevNet/README.md

 So far this repo has the following projects.

+## ASA_s2sVPN_config

+This started out as an experiment for helper functions.
+So I would recommend looking at the functions

+ - yes_no_button
+ - interface_ip
+ - range_selector
+ - etc

+However this is a very functional ASA configuration builder.
+So feel free to use it to build your ASA Site-to-Site VPN config.

 ## dhcp_learn_python

 This is linked to a small series of videos on YouTube.
 The idea of this repo is to have a Network Theamed project that can be used to grow your skills in python, from Beginner to Advanced.